tanmaykakkar/html_downloader/README.md

 ```{r, engine='bash', Run downloader}
 python main.py -h
 ```
-## Test-
+## Test and debug-
+1. Enable logging using settings.DEBUG variable
-Play around with complex urls with a lot of query parameters i.e.- http://www.google.ps/search?hl=en&client=firefox-a&hs=42F&rls=org.mozilla%3Aen-US%3Aofficial&q=The+type+%27Microsoft.Practices.ObjectBuilder.Locator%27+is+defined+in+an+assembly+that+is+not+referenced.+You+must+add+a+reference+to+assembly+&aq=f&aqi=&aql=&oq=
+2.Play around with complex urls with a lot of query parameters i.e.- http://www.google.ps/search?hl=en&client=firefox-a&hs=42F&rls=org.mozilla%3Aen-US%3Aofficial&q=The+type+%27Microsoft.Practices.ObjectBuilder.Locator%27+is+defined+in+an+assembly+that+is+not+referenced.+You+must+add+a+reference+to+assembly+&aq=f&aqi=&aql=&oq=

 ## Result-